-Dr. Holly Roselle is the former mental performance specialist with the Navy SEALS in Coronado, CA. In her role she created and implemented a mental performance program to develop, enhance, and protect all areas of performance and life with special operators.
+Dr. Holly Roselle is the former mental performance specialist with the Navy SEALS at the Naval Special Warfare in Coronado, CA, where she was attached to SEAL Team 1, 3, 5, 7 and BUDS.
+In her role she created and implemented a mental performance program to develop, enhance, and protect all areas of performance and life with special operators.
 Prior to that she worked in the same role with an Army Special Missions Unit where she focused primarily on training pre deployment soldiers on specific psychological techniques to leverage in order to optimally perform in high pressure environments.
 She also had the honor of working for the Army Center for Enhanced Performance (ACEP) located at Walter Reed National Military Medical Center (Washington, DC) and Ft.
 Belvoir (VA) during the height of Operation Iraqi Freedom and Operation Enduring Freedom.
 Dr. Roselle is a certified master resilience trainer with the U.S. Army, and she worked on mental performance in all areas of the military.
 Before her work in the military she served in development roles at Denver Children’s Home, Youth Swimming, University of Denver, Ithaca College, and at Breakthru Performance working with youth athletes.

 Dr. Roselle was honored to be awarded two certificates of appreciation for support of the United States Army’s Warrior Transition Brigade Mission to help Warriors in Transition.
 She also earned a letter of appreciation from the United States Health Defense Board for her part in helping Warriors in the United States Military.
 She was also honored to earn a certificate of appreciation from the United States Army’s Asymmetric Warfare Group for support of their mission to defeat emerging asymmetric threats and enhance multi-domain effectiveness.
 Additionally, she was awarded a certificate of appreciation from the Army Center for Enhanced Performance for her help with the advancement of Warrior Care in the United States Military’s Warrior Games.

-Dr. Roselle received her undergraduate degree from the University of Virginia where she was a long distance swimmer on the UVA Swimming and Diving Team.
+Dr. Roselle is a former All-American and she received her undergraduate degree from the University of Virginia where she was a long distance swimmer on the UVA Swimming and Diving Team.
 She has a Masters degree in Sport Psychology from Ithaca College, a Masters degree in Counseling Psychology from the University of Denver, and a Ph.D. in Psychology from Walden University.
 She is also a certified mental performance consultant with the Association of Applied Sport Psychology and is currently a part time professor in the Performance Psychology graduate program at National University.